JosephNamihas/Learning-Lab/README.md

 Augustine - ``` ```

 Suzie - ``` "For this project, I would say that I really enjoyed working with the team.
 We planned well and kept communicating throughout the project, we came across many challenges but we did manage to get our project done nicely.
-It was a pleasure to work with you all." ```
+It was a pleasure to work with you all.
+Thank you team 😊" ```

 Jenelle - ``` ```